KimRRRich/KimRRRich.github.io/README.md

 This is Zhou Xiao's personal [homepage](https://kimrrrich.github.io/).

 ## A short introduction
-I am an undergraduate student in Hangzhou Dianzi University.
-My research focuses on DeepLearning and AIGC.
-I mainly use statistical tools to carry out my research works.
+I am a Undergraduate in Hangzhou Dianzi University(HDU) and major in Digital Media Technology.
+My research interests includes Computer Vision and Machine Learning.
+I am currently working on 3D Multi-Person Motion Prediction and Audio-Visual Violence Detection.
+And also working hard for the postgraduate entrance examination.

 PROFILE:
 <!-- * Highly self-motivated researcher with demonstrated research expertise modeling hydro-climatology processes.